 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

-— Unless the program’s use of floating-point is trivial, obtain the assistance of an expert in numerical analysis and in the hardware properties of your system to check the stability and accuracy of the algorithm employed.
+— Unless the program’s use of floating-point is trivial, obtain the assistance of an expert in numerical analysis and in the hardware properties of the target system to check the stability and accuracy of the algorithm employed.

-— Do not use a floating-point expression in a Boolean test for equality unless it can be shown that the logic implemented by the equality test cannot be affected by prior rounding errors.
+— Avoid the use of floating-point expressions in a Boolean test for equality unless it can be shown that the logic implemented by the equality test cannot be affected by prior rounding errors.
 Instead, use coding that determines the difference between the two values to determine whether the difference is acceptably small enough so that two values can be considered equal.
-Note that if the two values are very large, the “small enough” difference can be a very large number.
+If the two values are very large, the “small enough” difference can be a very large number.

-— Verify that the underlying implementation is compliant with ISO/IEC/IEEE 60559[30] or that it includes subnormal numbers (fixed point numbers that are close to zero).
-Be aware that implementations that do not have this capability can underflow to zero in unexpected situations.
+— Verify that the underlying implementation is compliant with ISO/IEC/IEEE 60559 or that it includes subnormal numbers (fixed point numbers that are close to zero); and be aware that implementations that do not have this capability can underflow to zero in unexpected situations.